Scaling limits of random planar maps with a unique large face: Another useful bijection and simply generated trees

-Part \ref{en:wv} follows from \cite[Theorem 7.11(ii)]{janson:2012} since the number of white vertices $N_n^\circ$ in the tree $\tau_n$ equals the number of leaves in the simply generated tree $\tau'_n$, via the bijection $\mathcal{G}_n$.
+Part (2) follows from \cite{janson:2012}, Theorem~7.11(ii), since the number of white vertices $N_n^\circ$ in the tree $\tau_n$ equals the number of leaves in the simply generated tree $\tau'_n$, via the bijection $\mathcal{G}_n$.

-For part \ref{en:finite} we note that the simply generated trees distributed by $\nu_n$ converge locally towards an infinite random tree, see \cite[Theorem 5.3]{jonsson:2011} in the case of an asymptotically constant slowly varying function $L$ and \cite[Theorem 7.1]{janson:2012} for the most general case.
-Local convergence of the trees distributed by $\tilde{\nu}_n$ follows and the result in part \ref{en:finite} is then an immediate consequence, see the arguments in the proof of Theorem 3(iii) in \cite{kortchemski:2012}.
+For part (3), we note that the simply generated trees distributed by $\nu_n$ converge locally toward an infinite random tree; see \cite{jonsson:2011}, Theorem~5.3, in the case of an asymptotically constant slowly varying function $L$ and \cite{janson:2012}, Theorem~7.1, for the most general case.
+Local convergence of the trees distributed by $\tilde{\nu}_n$ follows and the result in part (3) is then an immediate consequence; see the arguments in the proof of Theorem~3(iii) in \cite{kortchemski:2012}.

-Part \ref{en:dist} requires some explanation.
+Part (4) requires some explanation.
 We will prove a corresponding statement for the simply generated trees distributed by $\nu_n$.
-Recall the notation $\tau_n$ for (coloured) trees distributed by $\tilde{\nu}_n$ and $\tau'_n$ for (conditioned Galton--Watson) trees distributed by $\nu_n$ as explained in the paragraph above (\ref{masssum}).
-First of all note that the number of white vertices in $\tau_{n,i}$, which is denoted by $N_{n,i}^\circ$, corresponds to the number of leaves in the trees $\tau_{n,i}'$ for $1\leq i \leq \Delta_n -1$.
+Recall the notation $\tau_n$ for (colored) trees distributed by $\tilde{\nu}_n$ and $\tau'_n$ for (conditioned Galton--Watson) trees distributed by $\nu _n$ as explained in the paragraph above (\ref{masssum}).
+First of all, note that the number of white vertices in $\tau_{n,i}$, which is denoted by $N_{n,i}^\circ$, corresponds to the number of leaves in the trees $\tau_{n,i}'$ for $1\leq i \leq\Delta_n -1$.

-Recall that $\mathbb{P}_{p}$ is the law of a Galton--Watson process with the offspring distribution $(p_i)_{i\geq 0}$ defined in (\ref{probo}).
+Recall that $\mathbb{P}_{p}$ is the law of a Galton--Watson process with the offspring distribution $(p_i)_{i\geq0}$ defined in (\ref{probo}).
 Denote by $N$ the total progeny (number of vertices) of the Galton--Watson process distributed by $\mathbb{P}_{p}$ and denote the random number of leaves by $N^{(0)}$.
-It is well known that $\mathbb{E}(N) = 1/(1-\mean)$ (see e.g.~\cite{athreya}), and furthermore
+It is well known that $\mathbb{E}(N) = 1/(1-\mean)$ (see, e.g., \cite{athreya}), and furthermore,

-in fact, the expected number of vertices in generation $m\ge0$ is $\mean^m$, and the expected number of leaves among them is $p_0\mean^m$, whence summing over all $m\ge0$ yields \eqref{en0}.
+in fact, the expected number of vertices in generation $m\ge0$ is $\mean^m$, and the expected number of leaves among them is $p_0\mean^m$, where summing over all $m\ge0$ yields \eqref{en0}.
 This explains the linear term in \eqref{endist}.